 Office hours and communication:

-- Office hours are 9-5 Berlin-time, Monday through Friday, with the exception of US & (some) German holidays.
+- Office hours are 9-5 Eastern-time, Monday through Friday, with the exception of US holidays.

-- Communication can occur via email, phone, or Skype (samfagan).
+- Communication can occur via email, phone, or video call.
 The DIP team doesn’t read or answer emails on the weekend (and we don’t expect you to, either).

 - Scheduled phone calls are fine (within limits), but unscheduled phone calls are reserved for emergencies only because of the productivity cost.